People v. Murray: October 26, 2011: Day 18

 Next to the stand was Lunette Sampson.
 Another patient of Murray's.
 She now lives in San Diego, but lived in Las Vegas for long time.
 Sampson had 2 heart attacks while in Las Vegas, Dr. Murray treated her.
 "I have never had a doctor that was more caring and thorough."
 When asked if she thought Murray was greedy or was motivated by money she said: "I know Dr. Murray is not greedy or money-hungry.
 He is taking care of people pro-bono, people without money."
 Sampson said Murray never once mentioned he was going to work with Jackson.
 "He told me he was going to take sabbatical for a year."

 Next called was Dennis Hix.
 He had heart problems and got stents (Coronary stent), the last one around 2004–2005.
 Murray's children's were his neighbors.
 It was heard that Hix is 66 years old, and he has gone to various other doctors and never had one who gave him the care he did.
 "I had insurance that didn't hardly pay for nothing (sic); he said he would help.
 When my brother saw I got the stents, my brother said he wanted some too.
 He had heart issues but didn't have money for the procedure.
 Dr. Murray told my brother not to worry about the payment, that he would treat him for free.
 And he did."
 Walgren asked Hix: "When did you learn Dr. Murray was going on tour with Jackson?"
 Hix replied, "I didn't even know it until I saw it on TV."

-Next to the stand was Ruby Mosley.
+Next to the stand was Reuby Mosley.
 She lives in Houston.
 She's the secretary of Acres Home Citizen's Council, a low income seniors' community.
 Dr. Murray's father was a doctor in the Acres Home district.
 Dr. Murray opened the clinic in his father's memory.
 "He made a commitment to the community to open a clinic in memory of his dad" (Dr. M Snr was there from 1968 until 2003).
 Upon Chernoff asking if Murray was greedy, Mosley replied "if this man was greedy, he would've not come to work at Acres Home, where 75% of people are poor.
 He was making less than in Las Vegas."
 Murray treated Mosley for heart problems.